-In that moment I realised--isn’t success about being content and being grateful?
-And being grateful leads you to do your best because you know that’s the least thing you can do to express that?
+In that moment I realised--what more of a better success than being content?
+And being content leads you to do your best because you know that’s the least thing you can do to express that?
 And what you achieve is only the fruit of it and not the other way around.

 What have we really done as a contribution of our own thankfulness of what we have had so far?
 It’s too easy to think that it’s only us and we don’t have enough to give.

-Since people love numbers, I will close with this:
+Since people love numbers, I will conclude with this:

 According to Social Policy Research Centre (2016), Australia's poverty line for a single adult was $426.30 per week.
 That's way above the internationally accepted poverty line of about $2 per day.
 Even with this high of a poverty line, only about 13.3% of the population were living under the line.

 According to Asian Development Bank (2015), Indonesia's poverty line, based on its government, for a single adult was USD 25 per month, that's about 82 cents per day.
 When that line was used, about 11% were living in poverty.
 If the internationally accepted poverty line of $2 per day had been used, 40% of the population would have been living under the line.

 “If you ever had the chance, go.
 Go and try wearing their shoes.
 Try walking their walk.
 See how they think when you ask these little kids what they wanted to be in the future and they answered back ‘I want to be a president but—it’s impossible’ and laughed at their own dream.
 Then you will appreciate your place.”

 We often think we give to give but we end up receiving.
 We often think we teach to teach but we end up learning.

 Asian Development Bank 2015, “Summary of Indonesia’s Poverty Analysis”, ADB Papers on Indonesia, No. 4, October, Philippines.